 In the Medicare Operating Group, we generate commissions and fees in the form of direct bill insurance placement and marketing income.
 Marketing income is earned through co-branded marketing campaigns with our Insurance Company Partners.

-The following table sets forth our commissions and fees by Operating Group by amount and as a percentage of our commissions and fees:
+The following table sets forth our commissions and fees by Operating Group and for Corporate and Other by amount and as a percentage of our commissions and fees: